Detention and Suspension

-Certain major problems listed in the discipline code of conduct will result in an assignment to Positive Alternative to School Suspension (PASS).
-An assignment to PASS can only be given by an administrator.
-When assigned to PASS, the parents will be notified by phone and/or letter sent home with the student.
-A PASS assignment means that the student will be removed from all classes and activities and spend the day studying quietly under the direction of a certified teacher.
+Certain major problems listed in the discipline code of conduct will result in an assignment to the Restorative Practice Center (RPC).
+An assignment to RPC can only be given by an administrator.
+When assigned to RPC, parents will be notified by phone and/or letter sent home with the student.
+An RPC assignment means that the student will be removed from all classes and activities and spend the day studying quietly under the supervision of a certified teacher.
 Assignments will be provided by classroom teachers which parallel the work being done in the classroom.
-Students assigned to PASS will be excluded from participating in after-school activities such as athletics, dances or other after school activities.
+Students assigned to RPC will be excluded from participating in after-school activities such as athletics, dances or other after school events.

 Out-of-School Suspension (OSS)